Nord Sample Editor 4

 Manager

 If there is not enough free memory in the Nord, the “Manager” window allows for finding and deleting sample instruments from the Nord sample memory.
-Samples that are “Not used by any program” can be deleted without affecting programs in the Nord program banks.

 Project and files